 Needless to say it was an adventure of a day.
 One that needed several shots of whiskey at the end to try to calm those nerves a bit.

 So, as I said, while everyone was preparing boatloads (ha get it) of Cinco de Mayo recipes in time for today, I was dealing with boating things all weekend.

-Luckily that is all past us, so today I finally was able to get creative in the kitchen and came up with this vegan sweet potato, gluten free quinoa black bean salad.
+Luckily that is all past us, so today I finally was able to get creative in the kitchen and came up with a new one to add to my collection of vegan sweet potato recipes – this sweet potato and quinoa black bean salad.
 With fresh cilantro and scallions to balance out the heaviness of the other ingredients this dish comes together perfectly on this warm day.

 Drizzle with a lime based dressing for an extra pop in flavor.

 Vegan sweet potato recipes like this one is perfect for lunch or dinner any day of the year!

 So happy Cinco de Mayo and I hope you have had a great weekend enjoying some nice weather!